signalapp/Signal-Desktop/CONTRIBUTING.md

 * Enter the verification code you received by SMS.
 * Wait for key generation to complete.

 You should now be able to use the extension.
-If you need to re-register, open a browser console within the extension options page (or inspect `background.html`) and execute `localStorage.clear()` to delete your account information.

 ## Chrome profiles